Nemo-0904/inheritance/README.md

 At its core, the Fake Object Identification System utilizes cutting-edge technique of blockchain technology to discern between genuine and counterfeit items with unparalleled accuracy.

-1. Include features and their usecases in bullet points

 ## 🔗Links